Mammbo/CyberPatriot/ubuntu/README.md

 - [x] Disable guest account
 - [x] Configure password expiry
 - [x] Enable automatic updates through APT
+- [x] Remove prohibited/unwanted software
+      **You should still check for suspicious software yourself**

 ## Not Managed By Script

-- [ ] Remove prohibited/unwanted software
 - [ ] Lock down browser
       If the browser is Firefox, basically just set every setting to the most strict in the security settings
 - [ ] Install recommended programs
 - [ ] Configure PAM settings